 Hybrid Learning Admissions Requirements Hybrid or Interactive Distance Learning (IDL) programs require both on-campus and distance (online) learning requirements.
 Prior to acceptance and signing an enrollment agreement to take hybrid courses at Institute of Technology, all applicants to a hybrid program must attest to their ability to be successful in a distance learning (online) environment.
-Institute of Technology provides each student the option to purchase a tablet device with a keyboard prior to class/ program commencement; per the Supply Fee Disclosure discussed/reviewed during enrollment/re-enrollment, as students can opt-out of purchasing all supplies and/or equipment listed from the College.
-With or without the tablet device, the minimum technology (Continued on page 56)
+Institute of Technology provides each student the option to purchase a device prior to class/program commencement; per the Supply Fee Disclosure discussed/reviewed during enrollment/re-enrollment, as students can opt-out of purchasing all supplies and/or equipment listed from the College.
+With or without the device, the minimum technology spec-(Continued on page 56)

 How to Enroll

 (Continued from page 55)

-specifications for each hybrid program include:
+ifications for each hybrid program include: